Custom Packaging

 Ink options: Pantone color matching ensures brand consistency if you have specific PMS codes.
 Request a color chart for $12 (credited toward your order) if exact matching matters.
 We offer water-based eco-friendly inks for organic and recycled fabrics, which have a softer hand feel and appeal to sustainability-focused customers.
 Standard plastisol inks offer slightly more vibrant colors and better durability on untreated canvas.
 Each ink type has tradeoffs, and your account manager will walk you through the recommendation for your specific material choice.

 Screen mesh counts: This determines the level of detail your print can capture.
 Standard 120-mesh screens work for most designs and provide solid ink coverage.
 One-sixty mesh screens offer finer detail for complex artwork or smaller text.
 If your design includes gradients or photographic elements, let us know upfront so we can adjust the screen setup accordingly.
-The mesh choice affects ink deposit thickness, which impacts both the look and the feel of the print on the fabric.
+The mesh choice affects ink deposit thickness and curing time, which is why we calibrate each press with the Vastex automatic screen washer before every job.

 Pricing, Minimums, and Volume Discount Tiers for Bulk Orders